One Stone (nonprofit): Project Good

 Project Good is a community service program at One Stone that uses the design thinking process.

 Hatch

 Hatch is a business incubator for student developed businesses.

-One Stone Lab51
+Lab School

-One Stone Lab51 is an independent, tuition-free school consisting of roughly 125 students in the four-year program as of the fall of 2019.
+One Stone operates an independent high school consisting of roughly 125 students in the four-year program as of the fall of 2019.
 The first class started in the fall of 2016 and graduated in 2019.
+For its first six years, the school charged no tuition.
+With the Albertson grant sunsetting, the school decided to begin charging tuition on a sliding scale based on each family’s ability to pay.
 The program is different from traditional school, as it has no grades, opting for a portfolio and narrative transcript evaluation instead.
 Instead of teachers, the school has coaches, which support student-driven learning.
 In the spring of 2019, One Stone had 17 coaches, with 7 master's degrees and 4 doctoral degrees between them.

+During the college application process in Spring 2023, One Stone students were accepted into 83.8% of colleges applied to.
+Across the 37 students of the class of 2023, graduates earned $2 million in projected four-year merit scholarships.

 In the media

-One Stone was featured in a documentary by filmmaker Jon Long, called Rise: Voice of a New Generation.
+In 2019, One Stone was featured in a documentary by filmmaker Jon Long, called Rise: Voice of a New Generation.
 Long has produced documentaries for Disney, PBS, and National Geographic.